kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 </div>

 We obvserve: **4 dimensions?**
 Apparently the "time" is divided into **12 steps**, and the timestamps, are only given **6 hourly**.
 So do we sum up all the values and only use the 6 hour timestamps?
-No. that woun't be nescessary.
+No. that won't be nescessary.
 Guess what this outputs:

 ```python